The Range - Allenstown

 The Range - Allenstown has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch's analysis indicates The Range - Allenstown's population was around 8,151 as of Aug 2025.
-This shows an increase of 162 people (2.0%) since the 2021 Census, which reported a population of 7,989 people.
-The change is inferred from the estimated resident population of 8,149 from the ABS as of June 2024 and an additional 10 validated new addresses since the Census date.
-This results in a density ratio of 1,482 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration during recent periods.
+Based on AreaSearch's analysis, The Range - Allenstown's population is around 8162 as of Nov 2025.
+This reflects an increase of 173 people (2.2%) since the 2021 Census, which reported a population of 7989 people.
+The change is inferred from the estimated resident population of 8149 from the ABS as of June 2024 and an additional 15 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1484 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future demographic trends suggest a population increase just below the median of Australia's non-metropolitan areas, with an expected growth of 786 persons to 2041 based on latest numbers, indicating a total increase of 9.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, a population increase just below the median of Australia's non-metropolitan areas is expected, with the area expected to grow by 786 persons to 2041 based on the latest population numbers, with an increase of 9.5% in total over the 17 years.

 Frequently Asked Questions - Population